sgl-project/ome/site/content/en/docs/overview/_index.md

   Why OME?
 ---

-OME (Oracle Machine learning Engine) is a Kubernetes operator designed to simplify and optimize the deployment and management of machine learning models in production environments.
+OME (Open Model Engine) is a Kubernetes operator designed to simplify and optimize the deployment and management of machine learning models in production environments.
 It provides a comprehensive solution for model lifecycle management, runtime optimization, service deployment, and intelligent resource scheduling.

 ## Core Capabilities